 - 2 tsp dried thyme

 - 1/4 - 1/2 tsp hot smoked paprika

 - 4 tsp tomato puree

-- 125g feta cheese, cut into small dice
+- 125 g feta cheese, crumbled or cut into small dice (scant 1 cup)

 - Wrap the butter in cling film and place in the freezer for at least an hour.

 - Once frozen, grate the butter into fine shreds in the food processor.
 Swap the grating disc for the regular blade, add the flour, and process until the mixture looks like sand.
-With the motor running, gradually add the cold water until the dough just comes together.
+With the motor running, gradually add just enough of the cold water until the dough comes together.

 - Wrap the dough in cling film and refrigerate while you make the filling.

 - Peel and thinly slice the onions.
 Heat the olive oil in a large skillet and cook the sliced onions, stirring occasionally, for around 15 minutes until caramelised and golden.